ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 The {{site.data.keyword.databases-for-mongodb}} Enterprise Edition service is provisioned with access to the MongodDB Ops Manager user interface.

-As {{site.data.keyword.databases-for-mongodb}} Enterprise Edition uses self-signed certificates, your browser may require you to accept the certificate or add the certificate to your certificate store before being able to log in.
+As {{site.data.keyword.databases-for-mongodb}} Enterprise Edition uses service proprietary certificates, your browser may require you to accept the certificate or add the certificate to your certificate store before being able to log in.
 {: .tip}

 After you create an Ops Manager username and password, you can follow these instructions to get access to the {{site.data.keyword.databases-for-mongodb}} Enterprise Edition instance within the Ops Manager UI: